+[Consequentially amended by Law No. 1/2018 of 12 June 2018.
+Previously Art.
+246]
-1. The President of the Republic may request the Constitutional Council to carry out an anticipatory evaluation of the constitutionality of any legal instrument sent to him for enactment.

-2. Anticipatory evaluation of constitutionality shall be requested within the time limit established in article 163 (2).

-3. When an evaluation of constitutionality has been requested, the time limit for enactment shall be interrupted.

-4. If the Constitutional Council finds that there is no unconstitutionality, the new time limit for enactment shall run from the date upon which the President of the Republic is informed of the decision of the Constitutional Council.

-5. If the Constitutional Council makes a finding of unconstitutionality, the President of the Republic shall veto the bill and return it to the Assembly of the Republic.
+- 1. The President of the Republic may request the Constitutional Council to carry out an anticipatory evaluation of the constitutionality of any legal instrument sent to him for enactment. - 2.
+Anticipatory evaluation of constitutionality shall be requested within the time limit established in article 162 (2). - 3.
+When an evaluation of constitutionality has been requested, the time limit for enactment shall be interrupted. - 4.
+If the Constitutional Council finds that there is no unconstitutionality, the new time limit for enactment shall run from the date upon which the President of the Republic is informed of the decision of the Constitutional Council. - 5.
+If the Constitutional Council makes a finding of unconstitutionality, the President of the Republic shall veto the bill and return it to the Assembly of the Republic.